Anastasija Sevastova career statistics: Premier-Mandatory & Premier-5 tournaments

-Singles: 1 (1 runner-up)
+Singles: 1 (runner-up)

-WTA career finals
+WTA Tour finals

 Sevastova made her WTA Tour debut in 2007 and since then has won four singles titles.
 In singles, she also finished as runner-up at the Premier Mandatory China Open in 2018, where she lost to Caroline Wozniacki.
 In doubles, she reached one final, at the Mallorca Open in 2017, alongside Jelena Janković.